If you have been inspired by the BBC Stargazing Live series - then take a look at our

 A Guide to Observing the Night Sky

-It may seem an easy thing to do, you buy binoculars or a telescope and a star map and
+It may seem an easy thing to do, you buy binoculars or a telescope and a star map

-the stars in the sky and even more confused when looking for planets or nebulae through a
+the page to the stars in the sky and even more confused when looking for planets

-telescope.
-The aim of this course is to provide an understanding of how to start observing
+or nebulae through a telescope.
+The aim of this course is to provide an

-the night sky by knowing what there is to see and where it is.
-At the same time we
+see and where it is.
+At the same time we introduce some of the scientific theories

-introduce some of the scientific theories behind the objects you are seeing.
-The course
+behind the objects you are seeing.

-covers:
+The course covers:

 Equipment needed to get started